ghoomfrog/kid/README.md

 ## Groups

-Groups are expressions that have higher precedence than their environment.
+Groups are expressions that have a higher precedence than their environment.
 They're enclosed in `()`.

 ```kid
 1 + 1 * 2